mczerniawski/Presentations/2019-09-12-SysOpsDevOps/README.md

-# Slides and demo for my WEF - Palantir talk at SysOps DevOps Wroclaw
+# WEF - Palantir

-Here you can find code and sample scripts for my PSDayUK presentation
+Here you can find code and sample scripts for presentation at the [#10 SysOps DevOps Meetup in Wroclaw](https://www.meetup.com/SysOpsWro/events/264363369/0)

 |Session|Samples|Slides|Video|
 |--|--|--|--|